 The North Face Edgewood Chukkas

 Inspired by the style of a classic chukka boot, the Edgewood Chukkas has a full-grain leather upper that is also waterproof.
 These kicks, just like other The North Face sneakers, are highly adaptable and can be used for both casual and hiking activities.
-It has an added protection and durability in the form of a rubber mudguard.
+It has added protection and durability in the form of a rubber mudguard.
 Suede lines the collar of this model, giving the user a luxurious feeling of comfort.

 It’s made to be extremely comfortable, at home both in the streets and atop the mountains for an adaptable look.
 It also has a lining of fleece, and a rubber sole made with a rugged design to better adapt to different surfaces.